Owning a restaurant isn’t easy, but thanks to their Widener experiences, numerous grads have found the recipe for success.

 Outside the classroom, students serve up hundreds of hours of practical, hands-on experience, on campus and off.
 Through Widener’s Marriott Dining Room, they twice operate the restaurant, once as a bistro-style concept, the other as fine dining.
 The live operating restaurant is open to the public, and students handle everything from scheduling and managing staff, to creating menus, to developing strategic and marketing plans.

-“It’s everything you’d do – but on a smaller scale – if you were opening a restaurant,” said Jeffrey Lolli, associate professor of hospitality management.
+“It’s everything you’d do – but on a smaller scale – if you were opening a restaurant,” said Jeffrey Lolli, associate professor of tourism and hospitality management.
 “It allows students to apply what they’re learning, make mistakes, and get collective feedback.
 It’s taking that theoretical piece and then applying it real-time.”

-Baked into the four-year hospitality program are two required paid summer field experiences, plus a paid co-op during the semester, which provide students a minimum of 1,400 hours of on-the-job practice upon graduation.
+Baked into the four-year tourism and hospitality program are two required paid summer field experiences, plus a paid co-op during the semester, which provide students a minimum of 1,400 hours of on-the-job practice upon graduation.
 Students have worked at Citizens Bank Park, the Philadelphia Zoo, J.P.
 Morgan, and elsewhere.

 Employers frequently knock on Lolli’s door looking for Widener students to hire, and the program, over the last three years, has boasted an impressive 96 percent placement rate into entry-level management positions for graduates.